We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Common questions about Erb’s palsy compensation claims

-Can I claim compensation for Erb’s palsy?
+Can you claim for Erb’s palsy?

 For your child to be owed compensation for Erb’s palsy, it must be shown that: